 Grab a wiener at Pink's Hot Dogs.
 Naturally, the hotel is home to the only Nevada outlet of the legendary Hollywood staple, which has a history dating back to 1939.
 You can't go wrong with any of Pink's "Special Dogs," but we highly recommend the Planet Hollywood Dog, a Polish sausage topped with grilled onions and mushrooms, bacon and nacho cheese.

-If you prefer that your cards be dealt to you by ladies in lingerie (or scantily clad men with bulging biceps), then head to one of two Pleasure Pits on the casino floor.
-Each one has raised stages for go-go dancers as well as 11 tables where you can play a variety of games like blackjack, three-card poker, roulette and Big Six.
+If you prefer that your cards be dealt to you by ladies in lingerie (or scantily clad men with bulging biceps), then head to the Pleasure Pit on the casino floor.
+It has raised stages for go-go dancers as well as 11 tables where you can play a variety of games like blackjack, three-card poker, roulette and Big Six.

 So the Extra Lounge, located near the hotel's front entrance, is billed as the spot where the correspondents (yes, that includes hunky Mario Lopez) and crew of the NBC entertainment news TV show "Extra" hang out whenever they're in town.
 Yeah, that may have happened in the years before the Great Recession hacked everybody's business travel budgets.
 But that's OK.
-We still like you Extra Lounge because your mini stage rocks out to cover bands and live music every Wednesday through Saturday from 9 p.m. to 1 a.m.
+We still like you Extra Lounge.